Full-Time soldier training

 The 80 day course is physically challenging and mentally demanding.
 The course is designed to allow the vast majority of recruits that commence training to progress through an ever increasing level of physical and mental challenges, and to ‘march-out’ on the scheduled date.
 Due to training setbacks, injury or personal circumstances some recruits take longer to complete the course.
 Where possible, these recruits are provided with extra training and assistance they require.
 A small number of recruits who commence training find that service in the Army is not for them, and will decide not to continue training.
 The program is constantly evolving and subject to change to reflect legislation and Army requirements; consequently, there is no guarantee that a soldier will graduate and march-out 80 days after the commencement of the course, although most will.

 The Australian Government first acquired 878 hectares of land at Kapooka in 1942 to establish an Army Engineer training camp.
 1 RTB was raised in November, 1951 and has been in operation in this location ever since.
 Blamey Barracks, the current permanent camp, was constructed during 1965 and 1966 to cater for the re-introduction on National Service and Australia’s involvement in the Vietnam War.
-Further information can be found on our history page.

 The nature and intensity of the course at 1 RTB leaves little time for recruits to be in regular contact with family and friends, although, there are planned periods when phone calls can be made.
 Training begins early in the morning and continues until late at night, and is seven days a week.
 The standard recruits must meet is high and requires both male and female recruits to achieve the same standards in the vast majority of tasks.
 The only exception to this are the preliminary and recruit fitness assessments, both of which have different standards for male and female recruits: all recruits need to achieve the same standards in the Physical Employment Standards Assessment.
 Although course content may change from time to time to reflect changing legislation and training requirements, recruits can broadly expect to follow the program below.